joergkrause/mvccore2-ef-boilerplate/README.md

 ~~~

 It's required to use NodeJS here because of the AutoREST lib.
 The npm task calls the required .NET cli and invokes the C#-compiler.

+## Projects

+### Database

+Path: *ApplicationServer/DataAccessLayer*

+#### Special Features

+The configuration is done in Config classes, mostly not as attributes.
+So one can replace the database dependent settings by just replacing the config.

+This demo shows MS SQL Server and MySQL.